web3lancer/pay/README.md

 Integrated with Secured Finance's Fixed-Rate Lending protocol for on-chain lending, borrowing, and market data.
 Access decentralized fixed-rate lending and collateral management directly from LancerPay.

+### Filecoin

+Seamless decentralized file storage and retrieval powered by Filecoin and Web3.Storage, integrated for secure asset management.

 ## Features

 - 🌐 **Multi-currency**: Send, receive, and swap crypto & fiat